cncf/toc/proposals/incubation/cloudcustodian.md

 * Consistent outputs and telemetry (blob, logs, trace, metrics) with provider native sinks.
 * Minimal installation, usable as a cli query/investigative tool, or as an operations tool in a compliance as code environment.

-As organizations move to cloud infrastructure the need to automate governance becomes paramount to realize the benefits of self-service and on demand infrastructure while ensuring compliance with organizational policies.
-Different teams within an organization will often use distinct tools for their infrastructure provisioning.
-However, ensuring that the organization as a whole is well-managed requires additional tooling to ensure that governance objectives are met regardless of the choice of provisioning tool.

-Cloud Custodian exists as a policy/governance as code tool for organizations to enable detective controls to ensure that organizational policies are being adhered to.
-Policy/governance as code is about bringing some of the best practices of software engineering to policy/governance, ie. using version control, code review, testing, and continuous integration and deployment tools.

-Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.
-Kubernetes and OpenStack support is present in alpha stages at the moment.

 ### Intended Use

-Custodian enables reusable vocabularies of filters and actions that can be used to implement many semantic policies.
+Custodian enables reusable vocabularies of filters and actions that can be used to implement many semantic policies across hundreds of resource types.
 For example an action like `stop` a vm instance could be used for offhours savings, tag compliance, or incident response.
-Some additional examples might be
+Some additional examples use cases might be

 * Identify and Remediate load balancers or storage buckets not configured for logging
 * Turning off development servers/clusters and databases off at night to realize cost savings.
 * Finding underutilized resources and sending an email to their creator to reduce the size.
 * Enforcing tag compliance policies on resources.
 * Finding resources with embedded access control policies that are setup to give access across the org boundary.
 * In response to a security event, used as a remediation tool to snapshot, disk, network isolate a server, change cloud credentials, and install forensics tools.